-Instant coffee can be found just about anywhere you go.
-It's super-convenient and is enjoyed—or at least tolerated—by those looking for a cheap, quick caffeine boost.
+Instant coffee can be found just about everywhere.
+It's a convenient alternative to regular coffee and it's enjoyed by many looking for a cheap, quick caffeine boost.

-While you may have had instant coffee or completely shunned it, do you really know what it is?
-Let's look at this quick coffee option that really does have a place in the world of java, even if it is only for convenience.
+Whether you're a fan of instant coffee or someone who has completely shunned it, do you really know what it is?
+Let's take a closer look at this quick coffee option that has clearly found a place in the world of java, even if mostly for convenience.

-- Vacuum Evaporation—A process in which the coffee can boil at a lower temperature.
-It's also used to make ketchup, powdered milk and other commercial foods.
+- Vacuum evaporation: A process in which the coffee boils at a lower temperature.
+It's also used to make ketchup, powdered milk, and other commercial foods.

-- Freeze Concentration—A more flavour-friendly process in which water-based ice is removed, leaving a more concentrated liquid behind.
-It's also used to make concentrated fruit juices, applejack, and concentrated vinegars.
+- Freeze concentration: A more flavor-friendly process in which water-based ice is removed, leaving a more concentrated liquid behind.
+This procedure is also used to make concentrated fruit juices, applejack, and concentrated vinegars.

-The freeze-drying method preserves the most 'coffee flavor,' but it's an involved procedure.
-It's likely that you will pay more for freeze-dried instant coffee, but the flavor difference is worth it.
+The freeze-drying method preserves more coffee flavor, but it's a complicated procedure.
+You will probably have to pay more for freeze-dried instant coffee, but the superior flavor is worth it.

-- The coffee or a coffee concentrate (made by freeze concentration) is rapidly frozen to around -40 F (also, -40 Celsius).
+- The coffee (or a coffee concentrate made by freeze concentration) is rapidly frozen to around -40 F (-40 C).

-- It's placed into a drying chamber, a vacuum is created in the chamber and then the chamber is heated.
+- It's placed into a drying chamber, a vacuum is created in the chamber, and the chamber is heated.

 - As the frozen coffee warms up, the frozen water rapidly expands into gas in a process called sublimation.
-What's left is dry grains of coffee.
+What's left after sublimation are the dry grains of coffee.

 - In this method, coffee or concentrated coffee is sprayed from a high tower in a large hot-air chamber.